-4. Administrative Evil in the 21st Century: Abu Ghraib, Moral Inversion, and Torture Policy
+Chapter 4: Administrative Evil in the 21st Century: Abu Ghraib, Moral Inversion, and Torture

-5. Public Policy and Administrative Evil: Mass Incarceration and Surplus Populations
+Chapter 5: Public Policy, Administrative Evil, and Surplus Populations

 Part III: The Future of Ethics in Praetorian Times

-8. Towards a New Context for Public Ethics
+Chapter 8: Towards a New Context for Public Ethics: Three Approaches

 Appendix A: Foreword to the Third Edition, Philip G. Zimbardo

 Appendix B: Foreword to the Second Edition, Charles B. Perrow